 Annabel stumbled onto the street, gasping for air.
 She didn’t know if she’d inhaled whatever vapors had been released into the air, but she might have.
 She had a strange taste in her mouth and the smell of death still lingered.
 She felt disoriented.
 She heard a rumbling sound from above and looked up to see Mr. O’s airship pulling away from the window.
 She felt a breath of relief to know that he’d made it out.

 She took a moment to catch her breath while she gazed up at the airship.
-If she’d been anyone else, she would not have been able to make out the details from here.
-The name printed on the airship’s blimp, for instance.
-Most people couldn’t have read it from this distance.
+Most people couldn’t read the name printed on the airship’s blimp from this distance.
 But Annabel wasn’t just anyone; the concealed poison dart was not the only advantage of her mechanical eye.
-From the angle she’d seen the airship at from inside the house, she hadn’t been able to see it, but from here, she could just make out Grimmer and Sons Publishing Inc. She wondered what Mr. O’s connection to the Grimmers might be.
+From inside the house, she hadn’t been able to see it, but from here she could just make out the lettering Grimmer and Sons Publishing Inc. on the side of the blimp.
+She wondered what Mr. O’s connection to the Grimmers might be.
 He might be an employee, a journalist, or perhaps an editor.
 It was even possible that he was Jonathan Grimmer.
 Was he the same man whose invitation she’d swiped on the way in to the masquerade?
 She couldn’t be certain.
 Either way, she now had a trail leading back to him.

 She glanced back at the house.
 Through the open front door, she could see men and women writhing on the floor, succumbing to fits, drool escaping their lips.
 Amid the chaos, the crow-faced men wandered the crowd, unaffected by the deadly gas.

 She swore.
 She’d been in dangerous spots before, but very few like this.
 She’d barely gotten out of there alive.
-Annabel knew her work was dangerous.
-Her associates were criminals, and if she was being honest, she was one herself.
 She knew the dangers.
 She knew the risks.
 The truth was, it was danger she enjoyed most about her work.
+Her associates were criminals, and if she was being honest, she was one herself.
 But suddenly it had ceased being fun.
 Suddenly it was real.
 It was visceral.
 The most frustrating thing was how helpless she felt just now.
 She hadn’t felt that in a long time.
-Not since the day her eye was plucked out.
+Not since her eye was plucked out.

 She wanted to go back in there, stab each and every one of those bastards in the guts for this.
-But she couldn’t even breathe the air inside the mansion.
-And she was outnumbered, and they were better armed.
+But she couldn’t breathe the air inside the mansion, and she was outnumbered and outgunned.
 All she could do was watch in horror as wealthy gentlemen and high society ladies collapsed, coughing and hacking until their lungs gave in and their faces turned purple.
-Really, she ought to do as they said and just walk away, leave this place.
-Well, she ought to summon a policeman, really, but what good could the police do now?
+She ought to do as they said and just walk away, leave this place.
+Or at least summon a policeman; but really, what good could the police do now?
 The poison was spreading throughout the house, and the police would be ill equipped to deal with it.
 Besides, Annabel couldn’t recall a time when she’d ever done what she ought to do.

 She distanced herself from the entrance of the house, circling around to the west wing, where she could see inside through one of the house’s grand windows.
 She could still hear screaming from inside the mansion, as the Resurrectionists paced around the halls, spreading fumes.
 She could see a drifting haze through the curtains, the fog was so thick.
+She wondered if anyone else had escaped.